 The branching fraction (\BF) for the decay of a \W boson into a muon and a heavy neutrino is suppressed with respect to the SM decay $\W^+\to\muon^+\neu$ by the mixing of the active neutrino with the heavy neutrino and a phase-space factor according to Ref.~\cite{DITTMAR19901}

-The heavy neutrino decays via neutral or charged current interactions $N \to \nu Z^{(*)}$ or $ N \to \muon^{\pm}\W^{\mp(*)}$, where the \Z and \W bosons can be on- or off-shell.
-The corresponding branching fractions are computed based on Refs.~\cite{Helo:2011yg,Helo:2010cw}.
+The heavy neutrino decays via neutral or charged current interactions $N \to \nu Z^{(*)}$, $N \to \nu H^{(*)}$ or $ N \to \muon^{\pm}\W^{\mp(*)}$, where the \Z, Higgs and \W bosons can be on- or off-shell.
+The corresponding branching fractions are computed based on Refs.~\cite{Helo:2011yg,Helo:2010cw}, where the Higgs contribution is neglected due to its suppression in the mass range considered.
 The total width is given by the sum of the partial decay widths of charged and neutral current interactions.
 If the neutrino is a Majorana particle, an additional lepton-number-violating decay contributes to the same final state, with the same partial decay width as the lepton-number-conserving decay.
 The branching fraction to any non-charge-specific final state is unaffected, but the lifetime is a factor of two smaller than if the neutrino were a Dirac particle.